Hack-Diversity/batManagement/README.md

 ## Where users can get help with your project

-Developers can contact dehack21_bat@hackd.com for additional information nad resources.
+Developers can contact dehack21_bat@hackd.com for additional information and resources.

 ## Who maintains and contributes to the project